-The task set by the Plenum of the C.C. of the C.P.S.U. is to organise the fulfilment of the state plans for cattle rearing, to master the technique of this activity, to deal daily, insistently and attentively with cattle farming and to draw all the best and active non-Party forces into the solution
+The task set by the Plenum of the C.C. of the C.P.S.U. is to organize the fulfillment of the State plans for cattle-rearing, to master the technique of this activity, to deal daily, insistently, and attentively with cattle farming and to draw all the best and active non-Party forces into the solution of the task.

-We must remember Comrade Stalin's directions to the effect that "the year 1934 CAN AND MUST BE A TURNING POINT TOWARDS IMPROVING CATTLE FARMING AS A WHOLE."
+We must remember Comrade Stalin's directions to the effect that "the year 1934 can and must be a turning point towards improving cattle farming as a whole."

 Closely connected with the questions discussed at the Plenum of the C.C. were such big questions as the further growth of the collective farms, the conditions of the individual farmers, the subsidiary private allotments of the collective farmers and the backward collective farms.
-There are many districts where the attention of the Party and Soviet organisations towards collectivisation has very much weakened, where collectivisation has been left to look after itself, and has reached a certain level without going ahead any further.
-We do not require any mechanical strivings for percentages of collectivisation achieved, but we must make sure of a healthy and systematic growth of the collective farm movement, of a certain annual increase in the percentage of households collectivised, even though this percentage be only a small one.
-This is indissolubly connected with the task of the further organisational and economic consolidation of the collective farms, and with drawing the backward districts and farms up to the mark.
+There are many districts where the attention of the Party and Soviet organizations towards collectivization has very much weakened, where collectivization has been left to look after itself and has reached a certain level without going ahead any further.
+We do not require any mechanical strivings for percentages of collectivization achieved, but we must make sure of a healthy and systematic growth of the collective farm movement, of a certain annual increase in the percentage of households collectivized, even though this percentage be only a small one.
+This is indissolubly connected with the task of the further organizational and economic consolidation of the collective farms. and with drawing the backward districts and farms up to the mark.
 We cannot be satisfied with a situation such as when, for example, out of 100 collective farms in a district, 20 work well and give the collective farmers a high income, 60 work moderately well, and 20 work extremely badly.
-The task is to make a concrete approach to each separate collective farm, to draw these backward farms up to the mark at all costs, and make them profitable.
+The task is to make a concrete approach to each separate collective farm, to draw these backward farms up to the mark at all costs and to make them profitable.

-It is all the more necessary to do this because backward collective farms frequently serve as a argument for neighbouring individual peasants, who point to these collective farms to explain why they do not join a collective farm.
-In places where collectivisation is left to look after itself, where the Political Departments of the Soviet Farms and Machine Tractor Stations keep at a distance from the village Soviets, individual peasants frequently try to avoid carrying out their social and state obligations.
-In places where the village soviets are without the necessary political leadership, they drop under the influence of individual peasants, and conceal their failure to fulfill the tasks set by the state plan, and sometimes even burden the collective farms with arrears which should have been paid to the state by the individual peasants.
-An end must definitely be put to such a situation in which the individual peasant turns out to be in a more favoured position than the collective farmer, and steps taken to ensure that all the obligations of the individual peasant to the State, under the law, are firmly carried out, while all the advantages and rebates allowed to collective farmers are observed.
+It is all the more necessary to do this because backward collective farms frequently serve as a clear argument for neighboring individual peasants, who point to these collective farms to explain why they do not join a collective farm.
+In places where collectivization is left to look after itself, where the political departments of the Soviet farms and Machine-Tractor Stations keep at a distance from the village Soviets, individual peasants frequently try to avoid carrying out their social and State obligations.
+In places where the village Soviets are without the necessary political leadership, they drop under the influence of individual peasants, and conceal their failure to fulfill the tasks set by the State plan, and sometimes even burden the collective farms with arrears which should have been paid to the State by the individual peasants.
+An end must definitely be put to such a situation in which the individual peasant turns out to be in a more favored position than the collective farmer, and steps taken to ensure that all the obligations of the individual peasant to the State, under the law, are firmly carried out, while all the advantages and rebates allowed to collective farmers are observed.